 The equation corresponding to the last row is $x_3 = 2$.
 We know x_3 and we could substitute it into the first two equations to get equations for x_1 and x_2 .
 Then we could do the same thing with x_2 , until we solve for all 3 variables.
 This procedure is called backsubstitution and we can achieve it via elementary operations.
 We start from the lowest pivot (leading entry in the row echelon form) and subtract the right multiple from the row above to make all the entries above this pivot zero.
 Then we move to the next pivot and so on.
 After we are done, we will have a matrix in reduced row echelon form.
 We continue our example.
-Subtract the last row from the first to get

-$$\left[\begin{array}{ccc|c} 1 & 1 & 0 & -1 \\ 0 & 1 & 0 & 3 \\ 0 & 0 & 1 & 2 \end{array}\right].$$
+Subtract the last row from the first to get The entries above the pivot in the third row is already zero.
+So we move onto the next pivot, the one in the second row.
+We subtract this row from the top row to get $$\left[\begin{array}{rrrrr} 1 & 0 & 0 & -4 \\ 0 & 1 & 0 & 3 \\ 0 & 0 & 1 & 2 \end{array}\right]$$ The matrix is in reduced row echelon form.